-Nothing in life fully prepares us for the anguish of a loved one’s dying.
+Nothing fully prepares you for the anguish of a loved one’s dying.
 Saying goodbye to a loved one is a time of emotional turmoil.
 You may feel confusion, longing, anger, and sorrow as well as physical and emotional distress.
 Yet this can also be a time of deep understanding as you extend yourself in love and concern.

 In his book Dying Well: Peace and Possibilities at the End of Life, Ira Byock explores how to families can strengthen bonds and experience moments of profound meaning.
 A hospice physician, Dr. Byock maintains that the dying person and loved ones can use the final months, weeks, and days to talk at a deeper level about important matters.